Bella-DeFinTech/uniswap-v3-simulator/README.md

 let recoveredConfigurableCorePool: ConfigurableCorePool = await clientInstace.recoverCorePoolFromSnapshot(snapshotId);
 ```

-If you forget any snapshotId, you can list and check all snapshots(created by state machine we will introduce in next section) by information like description or timestamp
+If you forget any snapshotId, you can list and check all snapshots(created by state machine we will introduce in next section) by information like description or timestamp.

 ```typescript
 let snapshotProfiles: SnapshotProfile[] = await clientInstance.listSnapshotProfiles();